spectrocloud/librarium/docs/docs-content/integrations/community_packs.md

 packs repository.
 Check out the [Deploy a Custom Pack](../registries-and-packs/deploy-pack.md) tutorial to learn more about how to build and deploy your own custom pack.

-Palette comes with a default community pack registry hosted by Spectro Cloud that is available to all SaaS tenants, and non-airgap self-hosted Palette environments.
+Palette comes with a default community pack registry hosted by Spectro Cloud that is available to multi-tenant SaaS deployments, and non-airgap self-hosted Palette environments.
 The [Default Registries](../registries-and-packs/registries/registries.md#default-registries) table has the details of the community registry.